Pharylon/hao_deng_cloud/README.md

 Restart Home Assistant for logging to begin.<br/>
 Logs can be found under Settings - System - Logs - Home Assistant Core<br/>
 Be sure to click **Load Full Logs** in order to retrieve all logs and submit those with any issues.<br/>

+## Magic Light BLE and Magic Home Pro Users

+If you use the Magic Light BLE or Magic Home Pro app, this *might* work.
+But I don't know, I don't use that app so I haven't tested it.
+My understand is they're all just reskinned versions of the Hao Deng app, but again, I have no first-hand experience using them.
+If you use either of those apps and this integration doesn't work, drop me a line and I can take a look at adding support.
+And if you *do* use them and they do work, let me know so I can update this ReadMe!

 ## Credits
 Credit to